solvi-ab/solvi-docs/source/index.html.md

 When project imagery has been uploaded, the upload must be completed, which will start the processing of the imagery.

+If processing was successfully started, the HTTP response code will be `200`.
+In addition, a response of `402` (Payment required) can also be returned, if the upload or credit quota for the user is not sufficient for processing the upload.

 ### HTTP Request

 `POST https://solvi.ag/api/v1/projects/<project_id>/complete_upload`